blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium_1.md

 Range: 60 feet
 Components: V, S, M(a vial of mucus)
 Duration: 1 hour
 You hurl a ball of green slime roughly the size of an apple at a point within range.
 It expands into 10 gallons of gooey green slime that coats all creatures within a 20 foot diameter sphere.
-Any creature hit by the slime is blinded until they use an action to clear the slime from their face.
+Any creature hit by the slime must succeed a CON save, or is blinded until they use an action to clear the slime from their face.
 The area affected by the slime is considered difficult terrain.
 ```

 ```